-The MIT@Lawrence commitment includes service learning, technical assistance, and community-based service projects in three program areas: affordable housing, community asset-building, and youth pathways to career and education.
-These areas promise opportunities for action-oriented scholarship through university-community engagement for the purpose of contributing to an equitable and sustainable future in the City of Lawrence.
-MIT@Lawrence aims to establish a self-sustaining network for reciprocal knowledge transfer and innovation amongst scholars, practitioners, and residents in the MIT and Lawrence communities.
+The MIT@Lawrence commitment included service learning, technical assistance, and community-based service projects in three program areas: affordable housing, community asset-building, and youth pathways to career and education.
+These areas promised opportunities for action-oriented scholarship through university-community engagement for the purpose of contributing to an equitable and sustainable future in the City of Lawrence.

-Knowledge gained from this research is incorporated into teaching and shared with students in seminars, discussions, and classes.
-Students - undergraduate, masters, and Ph.D. degree candidates - are encouraged to join faculty in this broad research agenda.
+Knowledge gained from this research was incorporated into teaching and shared with students in seminars, discussions, and classes.
+Students - undergraduate, masters, and Ph.D. degree candidates - were encouraged to join faculty in this broad research agenda.

 Lawrence is a small, ethnically diverse city 30 miles north of Boston.
 It lies along the Merrimack River, which has strong currents that prompted investors to plan and build an industrial city there in the early 1800s.
 The large, brick textile mills are the central physical feature of Lawrence to this day.